 - 4.1 Development Management is the stage at which decisions are made on proposals for the use and development of land and buildings.
-It is an enabling process involving a positive, problem solving approach taken by the Council to shape and decide proposals for new development.
-The Development Management Service is responsible for determining the planning applications we receive.
-The Service also operates an agency arrangement with the South Downs National Park Authority.
-This means that the majority of applications within that part of the South Downs National Park which fall within Chichester District are dealt with by the Development Management Service. - 4.2 Decisions on planning applications must be made in accordance with the development plan, including made Neighbourhood Plans (where these exist), unless other material considerations indicate otherwise.
+It is an enabling process involving a positive, problem-solving approach taken by the council to shape and decide proposals for new development.
+The Development Management Service is responsible for determining the planning applications we receive. - 4.2 Decisions on planning applications must be made in accordance with the development plan, including made Neighbourhood Plans (where these exist), unless other material considerations indicate otherwise.
+The NPPF is a material consideration in planning decisions.
+Where the development plan is silent, or its policies are out of date, the NPPF states that planning permission should be granted unless the development conflicts with the policies within the framework or adverse impacts significantly and demonstrably outweigh the benefits when assessed against the policies within the framework.